On eve of anniversary, Giuliani says time for probe to end

 Giuliani told Fox News Channel's Laura Ingraham on Wednesday that Mueller "has all the facts to make a decision" after 12 months investigating Russian meddling in the election and possible collusion with Trump's campaign.

-"Mueller should now bring this to a close," said Giuliani, the former mayor of New York.
+"Mueller should now bring this to a close," said Giuliani,.
 "It's been a year.
 He's gotten 1.4 million documents, he's interviewed 28 witnesses.
 And he has nothing, which is why he wants to bring the president into an interview."

 "It's about time to say enough.
 We've tortured this president enough," he added, describing the investigation as being "like a big weight" on the president's back.